jofo70/single-file-music-player/README.md

 ###This is a one file audio player application that you can drop into any folder on a PHP 5+ server to put all web playable audio files in that directory into a playlist.
 It will also link to all sub-directories, and let you navigate up a directory.
 I made this to share rough mixes with artists who recorded at my home studio and decided to polish it up and share.

+It should be noted that there is no security on this.  htaccess or other schemes should be used to lock it down with a password if needed.

 [Example](https://jofonet.net/SingleFileMusicPlayerExample/music-player.php):
 This example is sorted by filename.
 The numbers are in the name.